hyspace/pull-to-refresh/readme.md

 ### manually control

-    // manually hide the loading mark
+    // manually hide the loading mark (will fire the 'scrollview.finish' event.) scrollView.finishLoading();
-    scrollView.finishLoading();

     // manually start the loading progress (will fire the 'scrollview.pull' event.)